mcimini/lang-sql/Example_queries/README.md

 <li> strong_stlc_cbv.lan, strong_stlc_cbv_let.lan, strong_stlc_cbv_let_and_letrec.lan, strong_stlc_cbv_letrecWithType.lan: Strong versions STLC where abstraction, let, and letrec can reduce underneath binders.
 <li> fpl_cbv_with_grammar_of_dependent_types.lan: Adds the grammar of dependent types to fpl.lan.
 (Only grammar because our queries do not test other parts.)
 <li> stlc_ref_only_grammar.lan: simply-typed lambda-calculus with references.
 (Only grammar because our queries do not test other parts.)
+<li> stlc_CK.lan, stlc_CEK.lan: CK, and CEK machine.
+(Only grammar because our queries do not test other parts.)
 </ul>
 <br />